tweerlei/plumber/README.md

 How do you find out about the types and attributes handled by each step?
 Use the `--explain` option to see what's going on.

+## Limitations

+* This tool is designed to process *many* items rather than *large* items, so at the moment each item is expected to fit into memory (no streaming).

+* Options are global, so you can't e.g. use different CSV separators for reading and writing.

+* Due to limitations in the used AWS SDK, SSO credentials can not be used directly (https://github.com/aws/aws-sdk-java/issues/2434).

 ## Examples

 An empty pipeline is not allowed, so the simplest pipeline has one step: